WalterObrifor/Best_Marketing_Campaing_Strategy_For_KFCP_Online_Store/README.md

 ## Pseudocode

-- What's the general approach in creating this solution from start to finish?
+**- What's the general approach in creating this solution from start to finish?**

 1. Get the data
 2. Explore the data in Excel